-Following various member research initiatives, the Trustees have a good understanding of the membership demographics of the Plan and as such have a view as to what good member outcomes should look like for the Plan's members in aggregate.
-The Trustees have assessed the fees disclosed above and they are satisfied that they have negotiated a good deal for members and that the stated explicit charges for the Plan's funds represent good value for money in the context of the outcomes targeted by such funds and the current market rates for similar investments levied on members of schemes with a similar membership profile.
+Following various member research initiatives over several years, we have a good understanding of the membership demographics of the Plan and as such have a view as to what good member outcomes should look like for the Plan's members in aggregate.
+Having assessed the fees disclosed above we are satisfied that the charges for the Plan's funds represent good value for money in the context of the outcomes targeted.

-In line with the Administration Regulations, the Trustees carried out an assessment of the Plan and whether, and to what extent, it offers value for money for members.
+In addition to the assessment of investment value and in line with the Administration Regulations, the Trustees carried out an assessment of the Plan operations and whether, and to what extent, it offers value for money for members.
 An external independent consultant was brought in to carry out this assessment for the Trustees.
-The assessment took place in July 2019.
+The assessment took place in July 2019 and was concluded in September 2019.